FlutterMC/Ivy/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## To-do list
+- **Punishment templates**: Adding a wellmade & configurable templating system
+- **More punishment types**: Only /mute & /unmute has been integrated so far
+- **API Rewrite**: Rewrite the RESTful API to be a lot more secure, and useful too.

 ## License

 This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](LICENSE) file for details.